gbif/ipt/resourceMetadata.md

 #### Q. How can I add a link to the dataset's related data paper?

-**A.** Reference the related data paper in the IPT's Bibliographic Citations metadata section.
+**A.** Reference the related data paper in the resource metadata by adding it to the its list of bibliographic citations.
 Ensure the citation is properly formatted, including its DOI as a linkable URL (e.g. https://doi.org/10.1038/sdata.2017.16).
 The makes it possible to discover the data paper while reading the dataset metadata.

 #### Q. GBIF assigned my dataset a DOI - can I add this to my metadata?

-**A.** Yes, the GBIF DOI, written as a linkable URL (e.g. https://doi.org/10.15468/nc6rxy) can be added to the IPT dataset metadata in the following places:
+**A.** Yes, the GBIF DOI, written as a linkable URL (e.g. https://doi.org/10.15468/nc6rxy) can be added to the resource metadata in the following places:
 * Citation DOI (remember to turn on citation [auto-generation](https://github.com/gbif/ipt/wiki/IPT2ManualNotes.wiki#citations), to ensure your dataset's citation complies with the [best-practice format](https://github.com/gbif/ipt/wiki/IPT2Citation.wiki)).
 * Alternate identifiers list